hudiniq/HawkRPG/rules/core.md

 ROLL:      └──────┴──────┘                       DC:       Trivial │   Easy   │  Normal │   Hard        Expert
            CF    AVG    CS                               └─────────┴──────────┴─────────┴─────────┘

-           RPG system with a single d20 and a very straightforward logic.
-Characters without any bonuses can only beat a hard Difficulty Challenge, but someone with focus towards a certain aspect can begin to triumph in more difficult, expert or even legendary level tasks.
+           RPG system with a single d20 and a very simple premise.
+Characters without any bonuses can only beat a Hard Difficulty Challenge, but someone with focus towards a certain aspect can begin to triumph in more difficult, Expert or even Legendary level tasks.
            A roll of 1 is a critical failure and a roll of 20 a critical success.
            Can be played in MONO (a kind of bird’s-eye), more traditional MULTI, or hybrid mode.